PRESSING PAST PENTECOST: FIFTEEN (EXCERPT OF THE FEASTS OF THE LORD)

 The fullness of God has been available to every believer since the outpouring of the Holy Spirit in the first century.
 The churches have gone through dark and troubled days since then.
 It is time now to turn to the Lord and seek Him with all our heart, soul, mind, and strength until He comes and rains righteousness on us (Hosea 10:12).

 Judgment always begins with the house of God.
 The nearer we are to the Lord the stricter the judgment is.
 We of all people shall be examined concerning every one of our sins.
-The prophets never can speak comfortably to Jerusalem until "she hath received of the Lord's hand double for all her sins" (Isaiah 40:2).
+The prophets never can speak comfortably to Jerusalem until “she has received from the Lord’s hand double for all her sins” (Isaiah 40:2).
 Jerusalem, the family of God, receives the double portion of blessing and anointing and also the double punishment for her sins.

 On occasion the Lord may wink at the ignorance of the world.
 But God never overlooks one spot or wrinkle in His Church.
 The Lord will present to Himself a glorious Church, “not having spot or wrinkle or any such thing” (Ephesians 5:27).